gusaaaaa/SupernovaController/README.md

 3. ***Digital Write:***

-    Writes a digital logic level to a GPIO pin.
+    Writes a digital logic level to a GPIO pin configured as a digital output.
 For example, setting GPIO pin 6 to LOW:

     ```python
     from BinhoSupernova.commands.definitions import GpioLogicLevel